13 Black Friday deals we can't wait to buy

 Finding a Pixel 6 right now is not an easy task, so to imagine one being on sale for Black Friday seems a bit surreal.
 Target is offering $50 off the unlocked Pixel 6 during Black Friday, but we'd imagine that inventory will be pretty low for this, so you'll need to act quick once you see it on sale.

-This kit includes Cynosa Lite, Gigantus V2 L, Death Adder Essential, Black Shark V2 X, which is a mouse, keyboard, headset and mousepad.
+This kit includes Razer's Cynosa Lite, Gigantus V2 L, Death Adder Essential and Black Shark V2 X, which are a mouse, keyboard, headset and mousepad.
 If you're looking to set up a new gaming rig or need to upgrade your current one, this bundle is one you definitely should consider.

 Robot vacuums are one of my favorite smart home additions, but more often than not I forget to empty the bin and then it doesn't run the following morning.
-This one has a self emptying container so that won't happen, along with all of the other great features that we've come to expect from the best robot vacuums.
+This one has a self emptying container so that won't happen (until you forget to empty the big bin), along with all of the other great features that we've come to expect from the best robot vacuums.

-In addition to the PS5, Walmart has announced it will have Xbox Series X in stock again on Nov.
+As well as the PS5, Walmart has promised it will have the Xbox Series X in stock again on Nov.
 22. You'll need to be a member of the company's $13 per month Walmart Plus subscription service, so be sure to sign up ahead of time if you want to better your chances of catching one before they sell out.